smnookin/smnookin.github.io/_posts/2015-10-26-david-warren-randall.md

 MIT
 How do you manage
 "Its challenging, umm, I try to be very efficient at work.
 I try to get all my work done during the day, but MIT makes it hard.
 I sometimes work later on when the kids are asleep.
 IT takes really prioritizing, for instance, my kids play baseball, I want to see them play, and that means that there are some days where I leave work early.
 But then I have to compensate for that.
 I think that the times that are the hardest are years like we had last year.
 Where it takes a toll on all of us."
-"It obviously takes a toll on the students but from a practical perspective it takes  a toll on a lot of us."

 After one of the deaths "I went out to dinner with my family and teh kids wanted to talk, so we went out to this dinner and we're sitting there with a pile of nachos and they're talking to me and they were saying that they missed me and haven't seen me.
 And in the middle fo the dinner I got an important phone call and had to leave the table.
 I could not prioritize them when the campus was struggling."

 Impact of a tough year at MIT on Dean Randall (25:54)